challsted/ruby_testing/lib/reverse/README.md

 Lessions Learned
 ===

 1. This is my first time outside of tutorials playing with OOP

+Planned Features
+===

+1. Pass a string directly to the script instead of being prompted for a string

 Bugs
 ===

-1. Currently does not allow for passing the script a string directly, this is preventing my tests from working at the moment as I dont know how to progress forward yet (need more time)
+1. Currently does not allow for passing the script a string directly
+  * This is preventing my tests from working at the moment as I dont know how to progress forward yet (need more time)